Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Introduction

 \section{Introduction}

-Agentic systems have recently demonstrated impressive capabilities in the areas of code generation~\citep{li2023camel, qian2023chatdev}, reasoning~\citep{du2023mad}, or personal assistance tasks~\citep{fourney2024magentic}.
+Agentic systems have recently demonstrated impressive capabilities in the areas of code generation~\citep{li2023camel, qian2023chatdev}, debate~\citep{du2023mad}, reasoning~\citep{huautomated,zhangaflow}, or personal assistance tasks~\citep{fourney2024magentic,chen2025reinforcement}.
 These systems facilitate the management of complex tasks by decomposing them into a set of smaller, more manageable subtasks.
 These subtasks are then executed by specialized agents based on large language models (LLMs).
-In addition, these systems allow agents the usage of tools such as calculators or web search, extending their capabilities to areas where LLMs have empirically lacked precision.
+In addition, these systems allow agents the usage of tools such as calculators, web-search, or interaction with real-world systems, extending their capabilities to areas where LLMs have empirically lacked precision.

 While attaining remarkable results in many novel applications, the security of such agentic systems remains underexplored in prior work.
 Unlike traditional conversational LLMs, which are only used to generate text, these systems are capable of utilizing tools that facilitate interaction with the real world, such as sending messages or purchasing items.
-While these tools allow for useful novel applications of LLMs, they also risk the execution of harmful actions.
+While these tools allow for useful, novel applications of LLMs, they also risk the execution of harmful actions.
 Such behavior has been observed in real-world applications, where an agentic system performed undesired actions such as drafting freedom-of-information requests to solve the given task~\citep{fourney2024magentic}.
 Further, the multi-agent structure of these systems opens up the possibility of a single adversarial agent manipulating all other agents in the system using malicious communication, as illustrated in Figure~\ref{fig:scenario}.